 The Argentinian had just been upstaged by a kid that was in a wheelchair whilst he was lifting the World Cup.
 What was striking was the post-match comments from Fiorentina legend Miguel Montuori: “More productive than Maradona; he is without doubt the best number ten in the league”.
 Perhaps a stretch but what Montuori and everyone else had seen before them was a player of miraculous quality.

-The presence of a dynamic goalscorer, equally lethal on both feet and with the brightness of mind to not only find a needle in a haystack, but play the needle through on goal in the UEFA Cup Final.
-He made managers dedicate weeks of work on simply stopping him.
-He made defenders take red cards in a futile attempt to slow ‘Il Divn Codino’ down.
+The presence of a dynamic goalscorer, equally lethal on both feet and with the brightness of mind to not only find a needle in a haystack, but play the needle through on goal in the UEFA Cup Final made managers dedicate weeks of work on simply stopping him.
+Defenders would take red cards in a futile attempt to slow ‘Il Divin Codino’ down.
 Roberto Baggio was always one step ahead.
 Celebrating a hattrick whilst his opponents were still working out which foot is his strongest…

 Roberto Baggio scored 276 goals and created 111 assists in his career.
 He is highly regarded as one of the greatest footballers of all time, winning the Scudetto for Juventus in 1995 and then again for Milan in 1996.
 He won the Ballon d’Or, the most prestigious individual award for a footballer possible in 1994 and sits fourth in the 1999 FIFA poll of the Best Footballers of the Century.